Liu Bei's takeover of Yi Province: Defence of Luo Castle (April or May 213–April or May 214)

 Liu Zhang's eldest son, Liu Xun (劉循), took command of the remnants and retreated to Luo County (雒縣; north of present-day Guanghan, Sichuan) to join forces with Zhang Ren.
 They barricaded the entrance to the castle, therefore Liu Bei led his army and surrounded them.
 Zhang Ren attempted to break the siege by leading his men onto the Wild Goose Bridge and charging Liu Bei's forces, but he was defeated and captured.
 His loyalty and bravery were well known, so Liu Bei ordered his army to force the captive into submission.
 However, Zhang Ren said, "A loyal subject will never serve two masters!"
 Liu Bei lamented his determination and had him executed.
 While they besieged Luo county, Fa Zheng wrote a letter to Liu Zhang to convince him to surrender, but Liu Zhang ignored it.
 Liu Bei sent his adviser Pang Tong to lead a major assault on Luo castle, but the defenders fought back with projectiles and Pang Tong was killed by a stray arrow.

 With Pang Tong's death, the siege became a prolonged one that lasted around a year.
-During this time, Lu Dai met Liu Bei and reported to Sun Quan that Liu Bei's army was in disarray since they were stuck in a long siege inside an hostile territory, and many of his soldiers had deserted.
-(Note: The text mentions that they met at Baidi, however there is no reason or explanation as to when, how and why Liu Bei would be at Baidicheng (in present-day Fengjie County, Chongqing)) Lu Dai himself believed Liu Bei would fail to conquer Yi province, contrary to another Wu official Wu Fan's opinion.
+During this time, Lü Dai met Liu Bei and reported to Sun Quan that Liu Bei's army was in disarray since they were stuck in a long siege inside an hostile territory, and many of his soldiers had deserted.
+(Note: The text mentions that they met at Baidi.
+However, there is no reason or explanation as to when, how and why Liu Bei would be at Baidicheng (in present-day Fengjie County, Chongqing).)
+Lü Dai himself believed Liu Bei would fail to conquer Yi province, contrary to another Wu official Wu Fan's opinion.

 Eventually Liu Bei was forced to call for reinforcements from Jing Province.
 In April 214, Zhang Fei led an army from Jing Province to attack Jiangzhou (in present-day Chongqing), where he defeated Zhao Zan (趙筰), the Administrator of Ba Commandery, and captured Yan Yan.
 Facing Zhang Fei's insults, Yan Yan condemned him for invading Yi Province.
 Zhang Fei initially ordered Yan Yan to be executed, but the latter's fearlessness of death impressed Zhang, who pardoned the captive's life.
 Following the Dian River (垫江), Zhang Fei broke through a thin defence line, and rendezvoused with Liu Bei.
 Zhang Fei also defeated another army led by Zhang Yi along the way; thereafter, he could lead his army to Chengdu.
 During this campaign, Liu Bei's adopted son Liu Feng followed Zhang Fei's army.
 He was only slightly older than 20 but he impressed many with his martial skills and extraordinary strength.
 Zhao Yun and Zhuge Liang also conquered the surrounding counties and commanderies in the area before their arrival from another route.